-Comment: The proposed expansion requirements are very inflexible and do not look into other complexities which are faced by businesses in their growth and expansion evidence.
+The proposed expansion requirements are very inflexible and do not look into other complexities which are faced by businesses in their growth and expansions evidence.

-Response: Accepted.
-In order to have a better indicative tool to assess whether an expansion benefits the fiscus, legislative changes will be proposed in the 2019 Draft TLAB to consider the number of new jobs that have been created on a net basis in order to determine if a qualifying company is eligible for the tax benefits.
+Accepted.
+In order to have a better indicative tool to assess whether an expansion benefits the fiscus, legislative changes will be proposed in the 2019 Draft TLAB to consider the number of new jobs that will be created on a net basis in order to determine if a qualifying company is eligible for the tax benefits will be considered as an initial requirement.
 Furthermore, companies will need to provide evidence of their projections and expected return growth in the medium term (i.e. three years) to further corroborate their claims of expected growth.

-Comment: Many businesses started their operations in 2013 when the SEZ tax incentives were first introduced into the Act.
-The test as to whether a taxpayer is carrying on a new business should look back to when the SEZ tax rules were first inserted.
-In addition, the test is very stringent as a new business is considered to be one that was never carried on by a connected person, whether in South Africa or in another country.
+Many businesses started their operations in 2013, when the SEZ tax incentives were first introduced into the Act.
+The test as to whether a taxpayer is carrying on a new business should look back to when the SEZ tax rules were first introduced in 2013.
+In addition, the test is very stringent as a new business is considered to be one that was never carried on by a connected person, whether in South Africa or worldwide.

-Response: Accepted.
-Changes will be proposed in the 2019 Draft TLAB to change the effective date for the new business test.
-The test will be aligned with the introduction of the SEZ tax incentives in the Act.
-In addition, a taxpayer will only fail the new business test if it relates to a trade previously carried on in South Africa.
+Accepted.
+Legislative changes will be made in the 2019 Draft TLAB to change the effective date for the new business test to align it with the introduction of the SEZ tax incentives in the Act.
+In addition, a taxpayer will fail the new business test if it relates to a trade previously carried on in South Africa.

-8.1.2 Reviewing the SEZ anti-profit shifting measures
+Reviewing the SEZ anti profit and anti-avoidance measures